 Get your cork on

 Hey, do you like cork?
-Well, Lisbon is bathing in the rubbery (is it rubber?) stuff.
+Well, Lisbon is bathing in the rubbery (is it rubber?) stuff so head out from your stylish Plum home and go find some.
 No longer satisfied with using it for plugging wine bottles, specialty boutiques skirting the corridors of the Chiado and Bairro Alto districts have fashioned luxury handbags, jackets, shoes and more out of the rubber phellem layer of bark tissue material.
 Fancy a cork mug?
 Or what about a cork rucksack or even a sculpture or musical instrument?
 Portugal produces around half of the substance worldwide, so if you want a souvenir to remember your trip, just make sure to put a cork in it.